zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Stack_trace.md

 # Stack trace

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:48:08.166907+00:00
+- **Last Updated:** 2024-12-03 06:54:00 UTC
 - **Original Article:** [Stack trace](https://en.wikipedia.org/wiki/Stack_trace)
 - **Language:** en
 - **Page ID:** 656411

 ## Summary
 In computing, a stack trace (also called stack backtrace or stack traceback) is a report of the active stack frames at a certain point in time during the execution of a program.
 When a program is run, memory is often dynamically allocated in two places: the stack and the heap.
 Memory is continuously allocated on a stack but not on a heap, thus reflective of their names.
-Stack also refers to a programming construct, thus to differentiate it, this stack is referred to as the program's function cal
+Stack also refers to a programming construct, thus to differentiate it, this stack is referred to as the program's function call stack.
+Technically, once a block of memory has been allocated on the stack, it cannot be easily removed as there can be other blocks of memory that were allocated before it.
+Each time a function is called in a program, a block of memory called an activation record is allocated on top of the call stack.
+Generally, the activation record stores the function's arguments and local variables.
+What exactly it contains and how it's laid out is determined by the calling convention.
+Programmers commonly use stack tracing during interactive and post-mortem debugging.
+End-users may see a stack trace displayed as part of an error message, which the user can then report to a programmer.
+A stack trace allows tracking the sequence of nested functions called - up to the point where the stack trace is generated.
+In a post-mortem scenario this extends up to the function where the failure occurred (but was not necessarily caused).
+Sibling calls do not appear in a stack trace.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with short description